ruslanHlushen/Navigation/README.md

                                   Object data,
                                   boolean useAddTransaction);

-// Works like previous method, but set at position instead of fragment with fragmentNameToSetBefore name in backStack. void startFragmentAndSetBefore(String fragmentNameForBackStack,
+// Works like previous method, but set at position instead of
+//fragment with fragmentNameToSetBefore name in backStack. void startFragmentAndSetBefore(String fragmentNameForBackStack,
                                    String fragmentNameToSetBefore,
                                    boolean clearBackStackIfWouldntFind,